mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 By default, Vizro places each element in the order it was added to `components` list, and spaces them equally.

 You can use the [`Layout`][vizro.models.Layout] object to specify the placement and size of components on the page.
-To learn more about how to configure layouts, check out the [How to use layouts](../user-guides/layouts.md) in the user guide.
+To learn more about how to configure layouts, check out [How to use layouts](../user-guides/layouts.md).

 The following layout configuration positions the text at the top and the two charts side by side, giving them more space relative to the text component: